Framework Comparison

 Weaknesses

-Because CrewAI hides complexity behind simple abstractions, it can be harder for your technical team to customize behavior for unusual requirements.
-If your business processes have many edge cases or require very precise control over how agents make decisions, CrewAI may need significant customization that erodes its speed advantage.
+Hides complexity behind abstractions, making customization harder for unusual requirements.
+If your processes have many edge cases, CrewAI may need significant work that erodes its speed advantage.

 Best For